sinaa/train-simulator/README.md

 ### Output folder

 By default, the results will be exported to the `./results` directory in the current working directory.
 This can be changed by passing the runtime argument `--output=my/custom/path`.

+# Development Status

+The simulator application was built under the Department for Transport T-TRIG grant, and since the objectives of the study have already been investigated, the project is no longer actively maintained.
+However, contributions are more than welcome!

 # License
 This project is released under GPL License.
 Please review [License file](LICENSE) for more details.